About ATLS Course

 ||Telegraphic Transfer - Please email to obtain bank details:

 We regret that no refund will be made once course materials are sent.
-Any replacement must be conveyed to the organizer in writing one month prior to the course.
+Any replacement must be conveyed to the organizer in writing at least one month prior to the course.